abhimanyukumar94/Linux-Thread-Library/README.md

 int thread_signal(unsigned int lock, unsigned int cond) int thread_broadcast(unsigned int lock, unsigned int cond):__ implement [Mesa](https://en.wikipedia.org/wiki/Monitor_(synchronization)) monitors in your thread library.

-__Note:__ Each of these functions returns 0 on success and -1 on failure except for thread_libinit, which does not return at all on success
+__Note:__ Each of these functions returns 0 on success and -1 on failure except for thread_libinit, which does not return at all on success.

 # Disk-Scheduler
 A concurrent program to issue and service disk requests.
 The disk scheduler gets and schedules disk I/Os for multiple threads.
 Threads issue disk requests by queueing them at the disk scheduler.
 The disk scheduler queue can contain at most a specified number of requests; threads must wait if the queue is full.